LiliaFramework/Lilia/documentation/docs/libraries/lia.data.md

 ## Overview

-The data library stores each key/value pair in its own `lia_data_<key>` database table.
-These tables are created on demand using `lia.db.tableExists` to avoid duplicates.
+The data library keeps persistent values inside a single `lia_data` database table.
+Each row is keyed by the current gamemode folder and map using the `_folder` and `_map` columns.
+All saved key/value pairs are stored together inside the `_data` column as JSON.
 Values are cached in memory inside `lia.data.stored` for quick access.
+Entity persistence loaded via `lia.data.loadPersistenceData` is kept in `lia.data.persistCache`.

 ---